Click to jump to:

 - Small Business Cards

 - Travel Rewards Cards

 - Hotel Point Cards

 - No Foreign Transaction Fee Cards

 - USAA Cards

 Amazon.com for darned near anything

-First, Republic relies on one network (Sprint), and they don’t have the best service in some of the rural areas we travel through.
-Google Fi uses four different networks (Sprint, T-Mobile, and U.S. Cellular, and Three) and switches among them to offer the best service available where you are at any moment.
+Google Fi uses three different networks (T-Mobile, and U.S. Cellular, and Three) and switches among them to offer the best service available where you are at any moment.